grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 The correct way to use aliases depends on whether the project is versioned or not.

-#### Unversioned projects

-Include an `aliases` entry that refers to the initial published website directory.
-Adding an `aliases` entry makes it safer to move content around as the redirect from old to new page location is already in place.
-Hugo doesn't create a redirect `.html` file when the directory is already populated with content.
-Aliases can be relative or absolute paths.

-> **Note:** The published directory is dependent on which `content` subdirectory documentation is synced to in the website repository.
-> For example, documentation synced to a the `content/docs` directory requires the `/docs` prefix.

 #### Versioned projects

 Do not include an `aliases` entry that refers to the initial published website directory.